BlueR00K/Note_Book_PY/OOP/modules_and_classes.md

 ---

-*Next: Advanced and practical examples of modules and classes will be added in the following step.*

----

 ## Advanced and Practical Examples: Modules and Classes

 ### Example 1: Creating a Custom Module with Multiple Classes and Functions